 - Baking soda – ¼ tsp

-- First, you need to mix the yeast with the warm water so that you can activate it.
-Then, add a pinch of sugar in order to give the year a substance to feed on.
+- First, you need to mix the yeast with warm water so that you can activate it.
+Then, add a pinch of sugar in order to give the yeast something to feed on.
 Wait for around 5 minutes or until the yeast is foamy for you to use it.

-- Next, add the yeast slowly, as well as the water mixture, and then mix them on slow speed.
+- Next, add the yeast slowly, as well as the water mixture, and then mix them at a slow speed.
 Once you add all the wet ingredients, add in the vegetable shortening.
-Continue kneading your dough until it is smooth and soft.
-It should also feel tack when you touch it and bounce back whenever you poke it gently.
+Continue kneading your dough until it’s smooth and soft.
+It should also feel tacky when you touch it and bounce back whenever you poke it gently.
 You might be forced to hand knead the dough towards the end so that you can achieve the texture you desire.

 - Use some vegetable oil to lightly grease your bowl, as well as the dough to prevent it from becoming dry.
-Now, wrap your bowl with a plastic wrap, and then allow the dough to rise for around one hour in a warm area or until it doubles in volume.
+Now, wrap your bowl with plastic wrap, and then allow the dough to rise in a warm area for around 1 hour or until it doubles in volume.

-- Once the dough is doubled in size, punch it down, and then move it into a clean working surface.
-Use a knife or a bench scraper to divide your dough into half, then continue dividing each portion until it weighs around 25 grams (or the size of a golf ball).
-It is recommendable that you use a food scale on this stage.
+- Once the dough’s doubled in size, punch it down, and then move it onto a clean working surface.
+Use a knife or a bench scraper to divide your dough into half, then continue dividing each portion until it weighs around 25 grams (or is the size of a golf ball).
+It’s recommended that you use a food scale at this stage.

-- As you wait for the dough balls to rest, prepare some parchment papers (squares) in order to allow your dough to come out very easy once you have steamed it.
+- As you wait for the dough balls to rest, prepare some parchment papers (squares) in order to allow your dough to come out very easily once you’ve steamed it.

-- After the 30 minutes, flatten each dough ball using is a rolling pin, and then roll them out until you achieve a long oval shape.
-Fold each oval in half to create a steamed burn shape—almost resembling a taco shell.
-Cover them again using a plastic wrap and let them rest for around 30 to 45 minutes.
-You will notice that they will also rise a little bit.
+- After 30 minutes, flatten each dough ball using a rolling pin.
+Then roll them out until you achieve a long oval shape.
+Fold each oval in half to create a steamed bun shape, almost resembling a taco shell.
+Cover them again using plastic wrap and let them rest for around 30 to 45 minutes.
+You’ll notice that they’ll also rise a little bit.

-- You can now set up your steamer, and when the dough has finished rising/resting, place them in the steamer, and then steam for around 10 minutes.
-Remove from the steamer after 10 minutes and then serve them immediately with the filling of your choice.
+- You can now set up your bamboo steamer.
+When the dough has finished rising/resting, place the buns in the steamer, and then steam for around 10 minutes.
+Remove from the steamer and then serve them immediately with the filling of your choice.

 Japanese steamed curry buns (kareeman)

-Also known as kareeman, Japanese steamed curry buns are filled with vegetable mixture and curry-flavored mince.
+Also known as kareeman, Japanese steamed curry buns are filled with a vegetable mixture and curry-flavored ground meat.

-These buns resemble steamed pork buns, but for the steamed curry buns you can use any type of minced meat.
-In this recipe, we shall use pork mince, and you can also make the recipe vegetarian.
+These buns resemble steamed pork buns, but for the steamed curry buns, you can use any type of ground meat.
+In this recipe, I’ll use pork, but you can also make the recipe vegetarian.